52North/sosmobileclient/README.md

     is the de-facto standard for client-side web apps.
 It is lightweight and provides an intuitive DOM manipulation API.
 It is an requirement for most of the libraries used in this project.
 JQuery Migration 1.2.1 is included.
 3. [Backbone.js 1.0.0](http://backbonejs.org/) (MIT Open Source License) and [underscore.js](http://underscorejs.org/)
     is a thin client-MVC framework which also handles the routing of the app.
 Since the Mobile SWC comes with no own server and only the [REST API](https://wiki.52north.org/bin/view/SensorWeb/SensorWebClientRESTInterface) there was a need for a flexible MVC-architecture style.
-4. [Bootstrap 3](http://getbootstrap.com/) (Apache Licence v2.0) Since Bootstrap has become flat, I'm glad to use it again.
+4. [Bootstrap 3](http://getbootstrap.com/) (Apache License v2.0) Since Bootstrap has become flat, I'm glad to use it again.
 Not to mention its great JavaScript API.
 5. [Handlebars](http://handlebarsjs.com/) (MIT Open Source License)
    is a templating engine that works well with backbone.js.
 6. [Less](http://lesscss.org/) (Apache License Version 2.0)
    compiles .less stylesheets at the beginning of an application.
 Less code is way cleaner than CSS and provides variables and nested rules.
-7. [jQuery total storage](https://github.com/jarednova/jquery-total-storage) (MIT Open Source Licence) is a small plugin that guarantees local storage of data - if HTML5 is not supported it falls automatically back to cookies.
+7. [jQuery total storage](https://github.com/jarednova/jquery-total-storage) (MIT Open Source License) is a small plugin that guarantees local storage of data - if HTML5 is not supported it falls automatically back to cookies.
 With total storage its easy to save and retrieve strings, numbers and even complex json objects in one line.
 8. [chalbert/Backbone-Mediator](https://github.com/chalbert/Backbone-Mediator) (MIT Open Source License)
    an ultra small mediator-pattern plugin for backbone.js.